About Pat Mulvihill

 District 10 serves the people of Petersburg, Buechel, West Buechel, Bashford manor, Watterson Park, Audubon Ridge, Camp Taylor, Fincastle, Nightingale, Audubon Park, North Audubon, Schnitzelburg, Parkway Village, Germantown-Paristown, George Rogers Clark Park, Prestonia, and Belmar.

-In 2017, he serves as Chair of the Metro Council's Government Accountability, Ethics and Intergovernmental Affairs and Annexation Committee.
+In 2021, he serves as Vice - Chair of the Metro Council's Parks and Sustainability Committee.
 He is also a member of the Labor and Economic Development Committee.

 He began his career in civil practice and later worked as an Assistant County Attorney under Irv Maze, acting as a criminal prosecutor and co-director of the Louisville/Jefferson County Merger Transition Office.
 In that role, Pat drafted and lobbied for the bill that served as the guide to ensure a smooth transition to the new unified government.